 Just like with students, we want to engage adult learners in meaningful ways that spark curiosity, connection, and energy.
-I recently discovered Training Design, Delivery, and Diplomacy by A. Keith Young and Tammara Osborne, and it’s quickly becoming a go-to resource for designing effective professional learning.
+I recently discovered Training Design, Delivery, and Diplomacy by A. Keith Young and Tamarra Osborne, and it’s quickly becoming a go-to resource for designing effective professional learning.
 The authors emphasize the importance of starting sessions with an activator—a short, intentional activity aligned with the learning objectives—rather than lengthy introductions or community builders.

 The idea of an activator stuck with me, as it encapsulates how facilitators can ignite learning right from the start.
 It got me thinking about how to embed activator moves throughout our sessions to keep adult learners engaged and motivated.
 After observing a recent professional learning session, I saw several activator strategies in action and was reminded how effective they can be when used purposefully.